geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 #image:
 #description:
 #permalink:
-title: 'The Skateboard To Car Metaphor Considered Harmful'
+title: 'The Skateboard To Car Metaphor Is A Poor Mental Model for Vertical Slices'
 #
 #
 # Make sure this image is correct !!!